nestingBiscuit/worldtour-countries/README.md

 - Updated capitals
 - Added administrative capitals (no Anki card)
 - Added largest city (no Anki card)
-- Added official languages
+- Added official languages (no Anki card)
-- Added currency
+- Added currency (no Anki card)
 - Added country, dependency and settlement tag from wikipedia infobox.
+- Changed manuel instructions to use 'deck override'
 ## Install into Anki

 The easiest way to get this into Anki is to open the .apkg file.
 This is a